dfrdn/fordsxyz/content/law/a-game-of-torts/index.md

 Throughout history, humans have been continuously aspiring to make life easier and better.[^56] One way of achieving such aspiration is to make artificial creatures capable of doing our tasks for us.
 We call these creatures robots.

+<v-img src='artificial_intelligence.svg' alt='car'></v-img>

 In the year 1961 robots were first employed in the automobile industry.[^57] The UNIMATE robot was used by General Motors in manufacturing cars to perform spot welding and to extract die-castings.[^58] Soon after, they looked beyond creating more cars using robots but to create cars that are robots — fully autonomous cars.[^59] However, mass adoption of robotic technology only began in the early 1980s when Japanese car industry began to use robots on a large scale in their factories thereby decreasing costs and increasing the quality of their products.[^60] Eventually, the industrial robot industry became dominated by car manufacturers.
 It is therefore natural that several states, organizations, and private companies began to seriously pursue the project of creating autonomous cars, or unmanned ground vehicles (UGV) as they called it.[^61]

 In 1987—1995, the European Commission funded the Eureka Prometheus Project (Programme for a European Traffic of Highest Efficiency and Unprecedented Safety) to research on driverless cars.[^62] In the late 1990s, the Defense Advanced Research Projects Agency (DARPA) was authorized “to organize a series of prize competitions for driverless cars in order to develop the military sector of UGVs and make one-third of ground military forces autonomous by 2015.”[^63] In the first race of the DARPA Grand Challenge competition on 13 March 2004, none of the cars was able to complete the race.[^64] After a year and a half, five vehicles were able to finish the second race.[^65] On 3 November 2007, Carnegie Mellon won the third DARPA race at a speed of 22.53 kph.[^66] Fast forward to the present, autonomous cars no longer just run in DARPA races at 22.53 kph.
 Cars capable of partial or conditional automation are now available for the public.[^67] We are now closer than ever in achieving the goal of turning our cars into robots.

 ### Levels of Automation

-Cars may be classified into six categories depending on the level of automation: 1) Level 0 — No Automation; 2) Level 1 — Driver Assistance; 3) Level 2 — Partial Automation; 4) Level 3 — Conditional Automation; 5) Level 4 — High Automation; 6) Level 5 — Full Automation.[^68]
+Cars may be classified into six categories depending on the level of automation:
+- Level 0 — No Automation
+- Level 1 — Driver Assistance
+- Level 2 — Partial Automation
+- Level 3 — Conditional Automation
+- Level 4 — High Automation
+- Level 5 — Full Automation.[^68]

 Level 0 cars are the traditional cars we have where there is totally no automation.[^69] Level 1 systems have driver assistance wherein, under certain conditions, the car can control either the steering or the speed but not both at the same time.[^70] An example of a level 1 system is an adaptive cruise control.[^71] Level 2 systems offer partial automation wherein the car is capable of steering, accelerating, and breaking in certain circumstances.[^72] In level 2 systems, the responsibility for monitoring hazards still primarily belong to the human driver.[^73] Level 2 systems are pretty common now such as Tesla autopilot, Audi Traffic Jam Assist, and Mercedes-Benz Driver Assistance Systems.[^74]